-- 2. Use of prostate-specific membrane antigen positron emission tomography/computed tomography (PSMA PET/CT) Imaging
+- 2. Use of prostate-specific membrane antigenpositron emission tomography/computed tomography (PSMA-PET/CT) imaging

-- 3. Germline Testing
+- 3. Germline testing

-- 4. Tumour Tissue Genomic Profiling
+- 4. Tumor tissue genomic profiling

-- 5. CCF Areas of non-consensus
+- 5. CCF areas of non-consensus

-During the live forum, consensus was reached for 31 questions (53%, FIGURES AND TABLES

-) and near-consensus was reached for 21 questions (36%, Supplemental Table 1).
-During the online voting, consensus was reached for 27 questions (36%, Table 2).
-Areas of consensus from the live forum and online voting are described along with topics, including areas of non-consensus, that generated significant discussion.
-Further results from the live voting forums are presented in Appendix A. The results described are not specific recommendations and best-practice statements endorsed by the CUA, but elaborations of the consensus of prostate cancer experts as of the time of the consensus meeting.
+During the live forum, consensus was reached for 31 questions (53%) (Table 1) and near-consensus was reached for 21 questions (36%) (Supplementary Table 1; available at cuaj.ca).
+During the online voting, consensus was reached for 27 questions (36%) (Table 2).
+Areas of consensus from the live forum and online voting are described, along with topics, including areas of non-consensus, that generated significant discussion (Table 3).
+Further results from the live voting forums are presented in the online Appendix (cuaj.ca).
+The results described are not specific recommendations and best-practice statements endorsed by the Canadian Urological Association, but elaborations of the consensus of PCa experts as of the time of the consensus meeting.